haizaar/estrom/README.md

 # Design ideas

+For API and pub/sub technologies we'll use chrossbar.io and autobahn-python.
+ElasticSearch will be obviously used for document sieving.

 ##  Beater
 The service that will accept streamed documents, pass them through ES percolator to understand which "topics" it should be published to and then go and publish the document.

-## Router
-This is the message broker that delivers messages from Beater instances to Tailor instances.

-## Tailor
-Tailor provides API for registering new query.
+It also provides API for registering new query.
 It runs md5 over query body and uses it as a percolation id to register the percolator for the requested index.
 The percolation id is returned to the caller.